-There are millions of colors around us, but we have always tried to stick to a modern color scheme which includes, but is not limited to bedrock black, radiant red and white.
+There are millions of colors around us, but we have always tried to stick to a modern color scheme that includes, but is not limited to bedrock black, radiant red and white.
+Pantone red: 1788 C.

 Here at Studio Present, we believe in an open-source world.
 Being part of it is one of the things that makes us proud.
 As an homage, our corporate typography consists mainly out of open-sourced and creative commons fonts.

 In addition to a very strong and present heading typography, it is preferable to use one of the symbols which help better understand and convey an emotion behind a certain message which is being shown on print or digital - eg. social media post.

 The symbols that can be used are ones we can find in our everyday working environment, related to development and design - which we love and adore.

 Because of that, you will usually find symbols like underscores, dashes, asterisks, curly braces, hashtags, pluses, and quote signs next to (or before) our wordmarks and all around our office.
 These symbols are often used based on the context - eg. underscore is used when content is about development, plus when talking about people (everyone is a plus here!), asterisks when there is a special announcement and so on and so forth.